-William and Eliza's second eldest daughter, Alice Martha Free, was born at Raglan in Victoria in 1866 while William was working as a shepherd at Mount Cole.
+William and Eliza Free's second eldest daughter, Alice Martha Free, (1866-1949) was born at Raglan in Victoria while William was working as a shepherd at Mount Cole.
 In 1878 she moved with her parents and siblings to Corack East where she was one of the inaugural students at the area's first state school located at Corack North (pictured on the left).

 After Edward's death, Alice continued to live at 'Balnachiel' at Corack East until she entered the Birchip Nursing Home where she died on 10 June 1949.
 The following death notice was published by the family in the Argus on 15 June: 'McCALLUM - on June 10, at Birchip B.N.H., dearly beloved wife of the late Edward Angus McCallum, of Corack, loving mother of Johanna (Mrs O. Lee), Donald Edward, Samuel Norman, Eileen Mary (Mrs J. Green), George Mitchell (deceased), Blanche (deceased), Lilian Sarah (Mrs Cousens), Robert Grenville, Daisy Constance (Mrs S. Madder), Morris Wilfred, Eric John - Reunited.'
 On 29 July the following obituary for Alice appeared in the Donald Times: